urbanjost/M_calculator/README.md

 ## parse mathematical expressions

-   The M_calculator(3f) module contains A basic expression parser and related convenience routines.
+   The M_calculator(3f) module contains a basic expression parser and related convenience routines.

    Expressions are similar to Fortran77 syntax except powers are processed